vvivvi/c1-final/README.md

 conda create --name c1-env python=3.8 jupyterlab
 conda activate c1-env
-pip install -r requirements.txt python -m ipykernel --user --name c1-env
+pip install -r requirements.txt python -m ipykernel install --user --name c1-env
 ```
 Then notenooks can be run e.g. with
 ```
 jupyter lab Notebook_1_EDA.ipynb
 ```

 This is tested on a Ubuntu machine.
-Running in Windows may be problematic.
+Running in Windows has earlier been problematic but now seems to work.

 ## Review criteria checklist